-Britney Spears Posts Sexy Snap Wearing Corset Top & Tiny Bottoms
+Britney Spears Posts Sexy Snap Wearing Corset Top And Tiny Bottoms

 Britney Spears’ next music video may feature the “Slumber Party” singer wearing one of her sexiest costumes yet.
-Thanks to a recent Instagram photo, Spears’ fans are convinced that she just finished filming the visuals for a rumored single titled “Apple Pie.”
+Thanks to a recent Instagram photo, Spears’ fans are convinced that she just finished filming the visuals for a rumored single, “Apple Pie.”
 BreatheHeavy has also suggested that the snapshot in question could be a tease for the song’s release.

-On Friday, Britney Spears took to Instagram to share two behind-the-scenes photo of a costume that covered up very little of her fit frame.
+On Friday, Britney Spears took to Instagram to share two behind-the-scenes photos of a costume that covered up very little of her fit frame.
 In both of the snapshots, the 36-year-old pop star has her blonde hair pulled up into a high ponytail, and she’s rocking an iridescent white corset that accentuates her hourglass figure by nipping in her already tiny waist.
-Spears’ shiny top is paired with a pair of barely-there black underwear covered with sharp silver studs, and she’s standing beside two men who are almost wearing as little as she is.
+Spears’ shiny top is paired with a pair of barely-there black underwear, covered with sharp silver studs, and she’s standing beside two men who are almost wearing as little as she is.
 However, the shirtless guys’ legs are completely covered up by matching pairs of black pants.

 While Britney’s outfit was certainly eye-catching, it was her Instagram slideshow’s caption that had her followers completely freaking out.